How Long is Intensive Outpatient Treatment?

 If you were wondering how long is intensive outpatient treatment compared to other options, you should be able to see it is also kind of a middle ground in the duration of time it requires.

-Intensive Outpatient Treatment at Essence Health and Wellness
+Intensive Outpatient Treatment at Essence Healthcare

 Our Approach

-At Essence Health and Wellness, we use evidence-based practices during intensive outpatient programs.
+At Essence Healthcare, we use evidence-based practices during intensive outpatient programs.
 Using an evidence-based approach, we are able to help you achieve the best possible results.
 If you’re wondering about how long is intensive outpatient treatment here, our evidence-based approach leans toward longer-term care.
 Many studies have shown the effectiveness of completing treatment programs that are six months or longer.
 However, the length ultimately comes down to the individual’s needs.

 Each program is tailored to the individual, the type and severity of addiction, and their daily schedule.
 During intensive outpatient care, you can tailor the schedule more toward your needs for work and family responsibilities.
 However, when considering how long is intensive outpatient treatment, taking more time for outside responsibilities can lead to longer care being necessary to get the best results.